zenml-io/zenml-projects/time-series-forecast/src/data/README.md

 # Note

-This data was uploaded to Google Cloud Bigquery.
-In the pipeline we then load the data directly from there
+This data was uploaded to Google Cloud BigQuery.
+In the pipeline, we then load the data directly from there/